Click on the link below to obtain printable ear was treament information.

 What is available at my GP surgery to treat ear wax?

 As you would expect, as a GP surgery our priority is to see patients on the basis of clinical need.
 This means that we aim to ensure that patients who are medically unwell are seen most urgently.
-Ear wax is undoubtedly a very uncomfortable and inconvenient problem but is not a medical emergency.
+Ear wax can be a very uncomfortable and inconvenient problem but is not a medical emergency.
 At Riverview Medical Centre we offer dedicated routine appointments each week for patients with ear wax.
-You will be offered the next available appointment but this may be in a few days time (possibly longer depending on demand).
+There may be a waiting list for these appointments and you will be offered the next available appointment as soon as it becomes available.
 We would suggest that you do the following if you think you have ear wax which is causing you problems:

 Instructions for using all ear drops for removing wax: